 THC and CBD are two of the most plentiful and medicinal chemicals in the cannabis plant, which actually contains over 500 currently identified chemicals.
 THC and CBD belong to a particular class of chemicals in the plant usually referred to as cannabinoids.
 Cannabinoids can be found in the cannabis plant (where they are called phytocannabinoids), but are also produced by the human body (where they are called endocannabinoids).

-The Mental Effects of CBD and THC
+The mental effects of CBD and THC

 CBD, on the other hand, has such a mild mental effect that many have mischaracterized it as being non-psychoactive.
 CBD doesn’t have the same type of intense psychoactive high as THC, and doesn’t impact a patient’s functionality with the sometimes extreme side effects we see from THC.
 However, CBD does have some notable psychoactive effects that can be quite helpful for patients.

-One of the most interesting psychoactive effects from CBD is its ability to actually reduce the psychoactive effects of THC.
+One of the most interesting psychoactive effects of CBD is its ability to actually reduce the psychoactive effects of THC.
 Studies on combining THC and CBD found that taking the two together led to much lower incidences of THC-induced anxiety, altered mental functioning, or perceptual shifts.

 Of course, CBD is also powerful on its own.
 Research suggests that CBD has the power to ease anxiety and depression when taken by itself.
 Studies have even found that it can help reduce psychosis in individuals with conditions like schizophrenia.